What is Project Risk?

 Preventing Project Risks starts with being prepared.
 By identifying potential problems early and planning effective responses, teams can avoid costly delays and setbacks.
 The following strategies help manage uncertainty, reduce negative impacts, and keep your project on track from start to finish.

-The first step in preventing Project Risks is to identify them before they become problems.
-This means scanning all aspects of the project, such as scope, schedule, budget, technology, team capabilities, and external influences.
+The first step in preventing Project Risks is to identify them before they escalate into bigger problems.
+This means scanning all aspects of the project proactively, such as scope, schedule, budget, technology, team capabilities, and external influences.
 This helps uncover uncertainties that could impact project outcomes.
-Early identification allows you to address risks proactively, not reactively.

 How to do it: